Here We Stand

 But Luther did not stand alone.
 The Reformation was not about one or two big names — Luther, Calvin, Zwingli — but about a massive movement of Christian conviction, boldness, and joy that cost many men and women their lives — and scattered the seeds that are still bearing fruit in the twenty-first century.
 Not only was Luther surrounded by many Reformers in Germany, but lesser-known heroes of the faith rose up all over Europe.
 Heroes like Heinrich Bullinger, Hugh Latimer, Lady Jane Grey, Theodere Beza, and Johannes Oecolampadius.
 Luther was the battering ram, but he ignited, and stood with, a chorus of world changers.

 And here we stand today, 500 years later.
 Luther wasn’t alone then, and he’s not alone now.
-To mark the 500th anniversary, we invite you to join us on a 31-day journey of short biographies of the many heroes of the Reformation, just 5–7 minutes each day for the month of October.
+To mark the 500th anniversary, we invite you to join us on a 31-day journey of short biographies of the many heroes of the Reformation, just 5–7 minutes each day.

 If you want to learn more about the Reformation — and both Christian heroes you know, and others you’ve never heard of before — subscribe to Here We Stand in iTunes or sign up for the email journey below.